rancher-sandbox/docs.rancherdesktop.io/docs/references/rdctl-command-reference.md

 title: rdctl Command Reference
 ---

-`rdctl` is a command-line tool, included in Rancher Desktop that enables command-line access to the application features. `rdctl` is developed to help users with tasks such as scripting (for automation, CI/CD), troubleshooting, remote management etc. The current version of `rdctl` supports below commands, and support for more commands would be added in the upcoming releases.
+`rdctl` is a command-line tool, included in Rancher Desktop that enables command-line access to GUI features. `rdctl` is developed to help users with tasks such as scripting (for automation, CI/CD), troubleshooting, remote management, etc. The current version of `rdctl` supports the below commands (with support for more commands to be added in upcoming releases):

-***Note:  Rancher Desktop app should be running on your machine to use `rdctl` commands ***
+***Note:  Rancher Desktop app must be running on your machine to use `rdctl` commands ***

 ## rdctl or rdctl help